jzacsh/imagedex/readme.md

 #TODO:
 * Write proper unit tests for all our little quirks.
 * Write ability to manage options via ConfigParser config file.
-* Write a super-simple javascript slideshow based on JSON data

 #Purpose:
   Generate a JSON representation of a given directory listing.